se-apc/strip_plugin/README.md

 OR

 Copy/Paste lib/strip_plugin.ex to your rel/plugins/strip_plugin.exs file.
+This

 Finally, add the plugin to your `rel/config.exs` file: